adamyonk/adamyonk.com/src/pages/resume.md

 school, I was promoted to lead developer and began working full-time.
 I worked very closely with the owner/designer and was challenged constantly to translate his designs into working interfaces that were functional and intuitive.
-Being a part of a very small company, I was stretched to learn all aspects of business and develop the ability to teach myself and grow whatever skill was necessary to bring ideas and goals to fruition.
+Being a part of a very small company, I was stretched to learn about the business and develop the ability to teach myself and grow whatever skill was necessary to bring ideas and goals to fruition.

 ### Responsibilities: